To schedule your COVID vaccine appointment or for more resources visituwhealth.org/covid

 Seventh-floor colleague Lori Williams said, "We were really inspired by her."

 VonMarkle, who spent more than 10 weeks in the hospital, had a chance to meet up with some of the huge team that cared for her when she returned for a checkup this fall.

 "When I first came through the door of the hospital I started crying," she said.
 "I can't believe how much I went through here, and how much time I spent here.
 I can never thank you enough."

-Today VonMarkle remains seizure-free, but hasn't been able to return to school.
+VonMarkle remains seizure-free today, but hasn't been able to return to school.
 She struggles with being able to afford her medications.

-"My insurance has dropped me twice," she says.
+"My insurance has dropped me twice," she said.
 "This summer I was working three jobs just to pay the $1,500 a month out of pocket costs of my drugs.
 And they're generic."

 VonMarkle's first-ever case has been written up in the Wisconsin Medical Journal and she will be featured in a story in Science magazine in December.